radiant-rstats/docker-k8s/install/rsm-msba-windows.md

 ln -s /mnt/c/Users/"$USERNAME" ./win_home;
 ```

 The created and launched script will finalize the installation of the computing environment.
-The first time you run this script it will download the latest version of the computing environment which can take some time.
+The first time you run this script, it will download the latest version of the computing environment, which can take some time depending on your internet speed.
 Wait for the image to download and follow any prompts.
-Once the download is complete you should see a menu as in the screen shot below.
+Once the download is complete, you should see a menu as in the screenshot below.

 <img src="figures/rsm-launch-menu-wsl2.png" width="500px">

-**Trouble shooting**
+**Troubleshooting**

-If you see `Base dir.: /root` as shown in the image below there was an issue creating a new user at the beginning of Step 3.
-Go back to the previous **Trouble shooting** section and continue from there.
+If you see `Base dir.: /root` as shown in the image below, there was an issue creating a new user at the beginning of Step 3.
+Go back to the previous **Troubleshooting** section and continue from there.
+Having the correct username is important for file access and to avoid issues with saving your work.

 <img src="figures/ubuntu-root.png" width="500px">

-If you do **not** have a file called `launch-rsm-msba.bat` on your Desktop, you can create one by copy-and-pasting the code below in to a text file using notepad.
+If you do **not** have a file called `launch-rsm-msba.bat` on your Desktop, you can create one by copy-and-pasting the code below into a text file using Notepad.
 The "pause" line can be removed later if all works well.
-Open VS Code or notepad, copy-and-paste the code below into the editor, and save the file as `launch-rsm-msba.bat`.
+Open VS Code or Notepad, copy-and-paste the code below into the editor, and save the file as `launch-rsm-msba.bat`.
 After saving, double-click the file to start the docker container.

 ```bash
 wt.exe wsl.exe ~/git/docker-k8s/launch-rsm-msba-k8s-intel.sh -v ~
 pause
 ```

 **Step 4**: Check that you can launch Radiant

 You will know that the installation was successful if you can start Radiant.
-If you press 2 (+ Enter) Radiant should start up in your default web browser.
+In the launch menu, press `2` (+ Enter) and Radiant should start up in your default web browser.

-> Important: Always use q (+ Enter) to shutdown the computing environment
+> **Important:** Always use `q` (+ Enter) to shut down the computing environment.
+This ensures your work is saved and the environment is properly closed.

 <img src="figures/radiant-data-manage.png" width="500px">

-To finalize the setup, open a terminal inside the docker container by pressing `1` and `Enter` in the launch menu.
-Then run the command below:
+To finalize the setup, open a terminal inside the docker container by pressing `1` (+ Enter) in the launch menu.
+If you are asked about Z shell configuration, you can press `q` (+ Enter) to skip, then run the command below:

 ```bash
 setup;